foldcat/memrepo/README.md

 # memrepo

-pause the execution of a function, go back to a point, do some other stuff, resume the function
+pause the execution of a procedure, go back to a point, do some other stuff, resume the procedure

 ## example
 ```odin